 Foreign travel advice

-The Foreign and Commonwealth Office (FCO) advise against all but essential travel to within 3km of the Syrian border from the Sad Al-Wihdeh Dam up to, but not including, the Jabr crossing.
-This is due to the risk of small arms fire and stray mortars in the area.
+The Foreign and Commonwealth Office (FCO) advise against all but essential travel to within 3km of the entire Syrian border, and to within 6km of the Syrian border between routes 15 and 35.
+This is due to the risk of small arms fire, stray mortars, or other attacks in the area.
 See Border areas

 Around 60,820 British nationals visited Jordan in 2015.
 Most visits are trouble free.

 You should avoid large crowds, political gatherings and demonstrations.
 Stay away from downtown Amman and the centres of other towns and cities after Friday midday prayers as violent incidents have been known to occur at these times.
 From time to time, violent incidents have also occurred on several university campuses.
 See Political situation

-While there has been periodic widespread strike action in Petra and Wadi Musa, access to the main Petra site has been unaffected.
+There has been occasional widespread strike action in Petra and Wadi Musa, but access to the main Petra site has largely been unaffected.
 Check with your travel company and local media for updates.
 If you’re caught up in any strike action, always follow police instructions.

 Take out comprehensive travel and medical insurance before travelling.